 Modernizing your core policy admin system is a generational effort—a significant project that affects all aspects of the organization, and that will endure for 20 years or more.
 It is critical for leaders initiating such a project to make the right decisions today, so they don’t leave a legacy of consequences for those who follow.
 Our research revealed 5 critical elements for success:

-The research completed by Novarica and Equisoft clearly showed that one of the biggest success factors in their projects, was the amount of time and effort devoted to pre-planning.
+The research completed by Datos Insights (previously Novarica) and Equisoft clearly showed that one of the biggest success factors in their projects, was the amount of time and effort devoted to pre-planning.
 They stressed the importance of giving the planning the time it deserves—especially in light of that 20-year long tail that will follow the project.

 CIO comment from the study